Unipotent morphisms: Unipotent morphisms and groups

-Then we obtain a flag $W_\bullet$ on $X$ and a split surjection $q^*W_\bullet \to V_\bullet$.
-Part \ref{TI:descent-flags:trivial} implies that $W_\bullet$ is $f$-graded.
-Part \ref{TI:descent-flags:faithful} says that $W_\bullet$ is (R-)faithful, so $X$ is a global quotient (has the resolution property).
-Part \ref{TI:descent-flags:complete} says that if $S$ has the $\Flag$-resolution property, then $W_\bullet$ admits a complete refinement, which is also $f$-graded.
-Hence, $f$ admits a complete $f$-graded $f$-(R-)faithful flag.
-That is, $f$ is (R-)unipotent. \end{proof} \begin{Example} Let $S$ be a proper, normal surface of finite type over $\C$ with no non-trivial line bundles \cite{schroer-non-proj-surfaces}.
-Let $Y \subseteq S$ be the regular locus, which is an open subscheme whose complement $S\setminus Y$ is a finite set of closed points.
-Then $Y$ admits a non-trivial ample line bundle $L$ and \begin{enumerate} \item $\classB \U(\Orb,L) \to Y$ and $Y \to S$ are R-unipotent; \item their composition $\classB \U(\Orb,L) \to Y \to S$ is locally R-unipotent but not unipotent; and \item $S$ has the resolution property but not the $\Flag$-resolution property. \end{enumerate} \end{Example} A straightforward, but important application of Theorem \ref{T:flat-local-unipotent-morphism} is the following. \begin{corollary} Let $f\colon X \to S$ be a quasi-compact and locally (R-)unipotent morphism of algebraic stacks.
-If $S$ is quasi-compact, then there is a smooth surjection $S' \to S$ such that $f\times_S S'$ is (R-)unipotent. \end{corollary} \begin{proof} Passing to a smooth cover of $S$, we may assume that $S$ is an affine scheme and so has the $\Flag$-resolution property.
-The result follows from Theorem \ref{T:flat-local-unipotent-morphism}. \end{proof} \begin{corollary} Let $f \colon X \to S$ be a quasi-compact morphism of algebraic stacks. \begin{enumerate} \item If $f$ is geometrically (R-)unipotent, then $f\times_S \spec k \colon X\times_S \spec k \to \spec k$ is (R-)unipotent for every field $k$ and morphism $\spec k \to S$. \item Let $S' \to S$ be surjective.
-If $f' \colon X\times_{S} S' \to S'$ is geometrically (R-)unipotent, then $f$ is geometrically (R-)unipotent. \end{enumerate} \end{corollary} \begin{proof} In \eqref{CI:geometric-unipotent-surj-local:surj}, we may assume that $S=\Spec k$ and $S'=\Spec k'$, where $k \subseteq k'$ is a field extension and $k'$ is algebraically closed.
-It suffices to prove that if $f'$ is (R-)unipotent, then $f$ is (R-)unipotent, which also implies \eqref{CI:geometric-unipotent-surj-local:every-point}.
-But $S' \to S$ is an fpqc covering, so $f$ is locally (R-)unipotent.
-Since $S$ is affine, it has the $\Flag$-resolution property.
-The result now follows from Theorem \ref{T:flat-local-unipotent-morphism}. \end{proof} A powerful source of unipotent morphisms will be unipotent groups and gerbes.
+A powerful source of unipotent morphisms will be unipotent groups and gerbes.
 Let $k$ be a field.
 Let $G$ be an algebraic group over $k$.
-There are several characterizations of unipotence over $k$ \cite[Thm.~XVII.3.5]{SGA3}.
+There are several characterizations of unipotence over $k$ \cite[Thm.~XVII.3.5]{SGA3-II-NEW}.
 We take the following: $G$ is \emph{unipotent} if there is an embedding into the upper triangular unipotent matrices $G \hookrightarrow \U_{n,k} \subset \GL_{n,k}$ for some $n$.
 Families of unipotent groups over general bases are more subtle, however, so we make the following definition. \begin{Definition} Let $S$ be an algebraic stack.
-A group $G \to S$ that is flat and locally of finite presentation is said to be \emph{(R-)unipotent, locally (R-)unipotent, or geometrically (R-)unipotent} if the corresponding gerbe $\classB G \to S$ is so. \end{Definition} \begin{remark} We note a potential confusion with this terminology: unipotence of the group $G\to S$ is not the same thing as unipotence of the morphism $G\to S$.
-For instance, every quasi-separated and representable morphism of algebraic stacks is unipotent, but an affine group scheme $G\to S$ need not be unipotent in the sense of Definition \ref{D:unipotent groups}. \end{remark} \begin{remark} A group $G\to S$ is (R-)unipotent if and only if there exists an ordered sequence of line bundles $\mathscr{L}$, an object $V_{\bullet}$ of $\FLAG_{\mathscr{L}}(S)$ and a monomorphism (with quasi-affine quotient):
+A group $G \to S$ that is flat and of finite presentation is said to be \emph{(R-)unipotent, locally (R-)unipotent, or geometrically (R-)unipotent} if the corresponding gerbe $\classB G \to S$ is so. \end{Definition} \begin{remark} We note some potential confusion with this terminology: unipotence of the group $G\to S$ is not the same thing as unipotence of the morphism $G\to S$.
+For instance, every quasi-compact, quasi-separated and representable morphism of algebraic stacks is unipotent, but an affine group scheme $G\to S$ need not be unipotent in the sense of Definition \ref{D:unipotent groups}. \end{remark} \begin{remark} A group $G\to S$ that is flat and of finite presentation is unipotent (resp.
+R-unipotent) if and only if there exists an ordered sequence of line bundles $\mathscr{L}$ on $S$, an object $V_{\bullet}$ of $\FLAG_{\mathscr{L}}(S)$ and a monomorphism (resp.\ with quasi-affine quotient):